Skip to main content

 • Amount of funding requested.
 NOTE: Funding may be used to support travel, per-diem or other research or dissertation writing expenses incurred by graduate student(s), but may not be used as a source of financial support for the student(s).

-Once completed, the application will be electronically routed to the CLA Dean’s Office for review and approval.
-Notice of approval or denial will be emailed to the requestor and any approved funds will be made available to the graduate student as needed for the required expense(s).
+Upon completion, the application will be electronically routed to the CLA Dean’s Office for review and approval.
+Notice of approval or denial will be emailed to the applicant and any approved funds will be made available through the applicant/awardee's departmental business office as needed for the required expense(s).

-If you have questions or concerns about the process, please contact the CLA Office of Research and Graduate Education at cla-adr@purdue.edu.
+If you have questions, comments, or concerns about the process or the policies, please contact the CLA Office of Research and Graduate Education at cla-adr@purdue.edu.
+Thank you.